 Then, reality struck me.
 "What will she make of my sexual orientation and the fact that I have concealed it this long?"

-The words blazed across my computer screen again. "...Their blood will be on their own heads."
-Sarah's words and actions haunted me for the remainder of the day and haunted my dreams that evening.
+The words blazed across my computer screen again. "...Their blood will be on their own heads".
+Sara's words and actions haunted me for the remainder of the day.

 Case Study Reflections